PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "There's a Troll?" asked Relan, as he removed Boltac's bag from the inside of the carriage, "is this all you packed?"

-"I travel light," Boltac said, taking it from him, "If there's a troll somewhere inside this hole then it's the same Troll he's been using to kill hapless adventurers, just like us.
+"I travel light," Boltac said, taking it from him, "If there's a Troll somewhere inside this hole then it's the same Troll he's been using to kill hapless adventurers, just like us.
 Isn't that right Rattick?"

 "I would never do such a thing.
 I am here to avenge my beloved Robrecht.
 And I for one am shocked, SHOCKED --"

 "Yadda, yadda, yadda.
-See kid, what he did there, nevermind kid, what he did was despicable.
-But the important thing is that we're not going to fall for it."
+See kid, what he did there?
+Ahh, nevermind, what he did was despicable.
+But the important thing is that we're not going to fall for i are we?"

-"No we're not," said the Relan, not knowing what he wasn't going to fall for, but scaring Rattick a little anyway.
+"No we're not," said Relan, not knowing what he wasn't going to fall for.
 "Because I'm here to protect you."

 "Protect me!
 Ha.
 Kid, you're here to carry the lantern."
-Boltac reached into his bag and handed Realn him the sacred, magic lantern of Lamptopolis.
+Boltac reached into his bag and handed Relan him the sacred, magic lantern of Lamptopolis.
 As soon as Relan touched it, it blazed forth with a brilliant light.

-"We're not going to be sneaking up on anybody with that thing."
+"We're not going to be sneaking up on anybody with that thing," observed Rattick.

 "Eh, yeah," said Boltac, "You're right.
 You carry it."

-"The magic lamp, do you trust him?"
+"The magic lamp," protested Relan, "do you trust him with it?"

 "I trust him to be totally untrustworthy.
-Which I can work with," said Boltac.
-But when Rattick took the lamp it went out.
+Consistency.
+I can work with consistency." said Boltac.
+As soon as Rattick took the lamp it went out.
 "Hmm, smart lamp.
 Okay, we'll use torches."

 Rattick handed the darkened lamp back to Boltac and asked, "What do you want with me?" asked Rattick.

 "I want to make you rich.
 Name a figure Rattick?
-How many coins do you need to guide me to the Wizard at the bottom of this smoking hole in the Earth."
+How many coins do you need to guide me to the Wizard at the bottom of this smoking hole in the Earth?"

 "Why do you want to see him so badly?"